neurohackademy/2018_materials/README.md

 **Date/time**: 07/30/2018, 14:30

-An introduction to the Python programming language.

 ---

 ### <a id="bl7"></a>Software Testing for Scientists
+An overview of software testing practices.

 **Instructor**: Chris Gorgolewski